B1aSst/Homelab/README.md

 - Ubiquiti UniFi UAP-nanoHD (Wi-Fi Access Point)
 - APC Back-UPS (Battery backup & Surge protector)

+I will try to explain my choice as much as possible but some just don't have explanation...

 I started with the Synology NAS, today I think it was a mistake but I had to start somewhere.
 I think it was too expensive and today I only use it purely as a NAS but it can be used as a home server as it support Docker and has a lot of app built-in.

 I got the fortigate, switch, and AP from second-hand.
 No need to buy them full price as I'm not a company...